Brewers beat up Lester, top Cubs 8-5 to narrow WC lead

 Milwaukee’s Brent Suter (1-0) followed starter Adrian Houser and pitched scoreless ball across the fifth and sixth innings.

 Jason Heyward hit a two-run homer off Milwaukee reliever Jimmy Nelson in the top of the ninth.
 With one out and a runner on, Brewers manager Craig Counsell brought on closer Josh Hader, who pitched the final two innings and got the win Saturday night.
-Hader struck out the final two batters for his 29th save in 35 chances.
+Hader struck out the final two batters for his 29th save in 35 chances Sunday.

 Cubs shortstop Addison Russell was hit in the face by a 94 mph fastball from Houser.
-The pitch seemed to catch him on his left cheek, knocking his helmet off.
-He fell to his knees, holding his head, but eventually was able to compose himself and walk to first base accompanied by manager Joe Maddon and two trainers.
+He fell to his knees, holding his head, but eventually was able to compose himself and walk to first base accompanied by Maddon and two trainers.

 Russell keyed a three-run rally before Ian Happ replaced him in the field.
 Russell stole second with a head-first slide and later scored on right fielder Christian Yelich’s throwing error.
 Lester and Ben Zobrist each had a run-scoring double.

+Russell was pulled in a precautionary move.
+He has a nasal contusion and is under evaluation for a possible concussion.
+He will travel with the team to San Diego.

 The Cubs are already missing two-time All-Star shortstop Javier Báez, who is out indefinitely with a hairline fracture in his left thumb.
+David Bote might fill in for Russell if he misses time.

-Danny Hultzen, in his long-awaited major league debut, hit Yelich in the left hand with a 94 mph slider that deflected and hit homeplate umpire Will Little just above his right knee.
+Danny Hultzen, in his long-awaited major league debut, hit Yelich in the left hand with a 94 mph slider that deflected and hit plate umpire Will Little just above his right knee.
 Catcher Willson Contreras caught Little as he turned and buckled over.
 After a brief delay, Little went back behind the plate.
 A 64-second review confirmed that Yelich had been hit.

 Hultzen was the second overall pick by Seattle in the 2011 draft but was beset by injuries in the minors.
 Each of the first 29 players selected that year have now appeared in a major league game.